clairesunstudio/slidev-dataviz/week1.md

 <!--
 Airstrikes in Gaza have displaced hundreds of thousands of people leaving them with little room to go.
 Visuals are more memorable than text alone.
 People tend to retain information presented visually for a longer time.
-Imagine you are onnly looking at the raw data, or just a table of these data points - the source data are in a long tabular view.
+Imagine you are onnly looking at the raw data, or just a table of these data points - the source data are in a long tabular view of the highly populous citites in the world.
 You are not likely to recall the specific numbers of people per sqare mile across these cities, but the visual will have a long-lasting effect on your brain.
 -->

 ---